 -Dry on low heat or air dry.

 Microfiber cloths can be used wet or dry, depending on the job at hand and the kind of cloth you are using.
 They are an economical alternative to paper towels, and a more effective and efficient cleaning option than typical cloths or rags.
+You save a ton by using them at home – imagine how much an apartment cleaning service would save!

 My Favorite Brands